• Undergraduate

 Foundation Year

 The foundation year course is designed to equip you with the skills and knowledge you need to continue onto your Honours degree.
 You will study a range of subjects that will underpin your future study and also gain valuable experience of university life, with full access to campus facilities.
 Successful completion of the year allows you to progress straight onto Level 4 of this course.
+Please note that a £2000 Path to Success bursary is available to all UK foundation year students, which is non-repayable.

 Select your desired study option, then pick a start date to see relevant course information: